October 18-19, 2014

-Admission is $4 for adults and children over 12 years, and includes FREE ENTRY TO THE GARDEN!
+Admission is $4 for adults (children 12 years and under free), and includes FREE ENTRY TO THE GARDEN!

 This event is brought to you by the Friends of the UBC Botanical Garden.
 All proceeds from this event support the educational, research and community programs in the Garden – your support helps the Garden to Grow.

 A FREE Bike Valet will be available at the main entrance and there is a FREE shuttle bus from the UBC Campus West Parkade.